 Disappearances can only happen as the result of a conscious policy of the state, and if they are sanctioned at the very highest levels of the government and the military.
 In those countries that carry out disappearances there are Special Forces to carry out the operations, there are secret places of detention, methods of torture and disposal have been selected, and official representatives use various techniques of denial and counter-information.
 All these things require resources and co-ordination within the state apparatus.
 Disappearances are one of the many forms of state violation of human rights.
 States that carry out disappearances invariably do so as part of a wider counter-insurgency strategy.
 The context is an overt or covert ‘dirty war’ including the banning of organisations, detention of political prisoners, systematic torture, absence of fair trial, assassinations and massacres.

-buy modafinil online in uk Why do Disappearances Occur?
+get link Why do Disappearances Occur?

 Disappearances occur in countries where there is profound social injustice, where insecurity is the norm for the majority of the population.
 Inequality and injustice bring forth popular resistance movements The dominant minority directs its state apparatus in undemocratic and extra-legal operations against the people.